WikipediaLibrary/twlight_vagrant/README.md

 Then point a browser (configured to use your proxy on 2080 to:
 [http://twlight.vagrant.localdomain](http://twlight.vagrant.localdomain)

+You can now work on the running app inside Vagrant and view the changes in your browser.
 As you are making local changes, make sure to take advantage of the included test suite.
 To do so, run the following command within the vagrant machine:

 ```